cmditch/elm-ethereum/README.md

 npm run test
 ```
 Run the local Geth testnet in a new terminal window
 To allow for tests involving tx's and subscriptions mine a little.
+NOTE: It takes a while to build the DAG and start mining on your first go.
+Give it a minute or three. :smiley:
 ```
 npm run testnet
-miner.start(1)
+miner.start(4)
 ```

 open http://localhost:8000/test